 I must warn you, though -- I accepted the download on my rooted Tab 10.1 with ClockworkMod recovery, and after the installation was complete, the screen went black (but remained on) and nothing else happened.
-After waiting for several minutes, I rebooted, only for the same thing to happen again.
-I was still able to get into ClockworkMod to flash a recent backup, but it was scary nonetheless.
 Read More

 Best Buy will be offering a pretty incredible deal beginning this Sunday, August 21st -- buy a qualifying Samsung HDTV, and you'll score a free 16GB Galaxy Tab 10.1.